Twister (1996 film): Pinball

 On April 3, 1996, Sega Pinball released Twister, a pinball machine themed to the film.
 It features modes including Canister Multiball, Chase Multiball, Multibull, and more.

 Theme park attraction

 Twister was used as the basis for the attraction Twister...Ride It Out at Universal Studios Florida, which features filmed introductions by Paxton and Hunt.
 The attraction opened on May 4, 1998, and closed on November 1, 2015, to make way for Race Through New York Starring Jimmy Fallon.
-In the windows of the New York facade lies a tribute to Twister...Ride it Out with references to the film and Paxton.
+The windows of the New York facade pay tribute to Twister...Ride it Out with references to the film and Paxton.

 Book tie-in

 The film's original screenplay, written by Crichton and then-wife Anne Marie Martin, was released as a mass-market paperback in conjunction with the film.

-Video game reference

-In the Dragonborn DLC for The Elder Scrolls V: Skyrim, the film is referenced in two ways: The first is The Retching Netch inn in Raven Rock.
-The bartender references Bill's drunken encounter with a regular customer of his that got a netch drunk by tossing a bottle of dark elf alcohol at it like Bill did tossing his Jack Daniels at the twister.
-The second is the silt strider encountered near Tel Mithryn, which is named "Dusty", possibly a shout-out to the member of Jo's team in the film played by Hoffman.

 Sequel

 In June 2020, a remake was announced to be in development from the original film's international distributor, Universal Pictures, with Joseph Kosinski in early negotiations to serve as director.
 Frank Marshall and Sara Scott were set to serve as producers on the project.
 Around the same time, Hunt had pitched a direct-sequel to the original film, with a script she co-authored with Daveed Diggs and Rafael Casal.
 She had intended to serve as director in addition to reprising her starring role in the cast, but the studio ultimately passed on their script.
 She said in an interview, "I tried to get it made, with Daveed [Diggs] and Rafael [Casal] and me writing it, and all Black and brown storm chasers, and they wouldn't do it.
 I was going to direct it...
 We could barely get a meeting, and this is in June of 2020 when it was all about diversity.
 It would have been so cool".

 After Steven Spielberg read the script by Mark L. Smith, his enthusiasm contributed to getting the project green-lit.
 In October 2022, it was announced that the project was officially titled Twisters, and Lee Isaac Chung was hired to direct.
 The project is a joint-venture production between Universal, Warner Bros., and Amblin, with Universal handling US and Canadian distribution and Warner handling worldwide distribution.
 The film was released internationally on July 10, 2024, and in the United States on July 19, 2024.